-- 1. If you are using an Ethernet Interface to store the hardware configuration to the PACSystems, you must set the IP address in the Ethernet Interface using the Initial IP Address utility (see page 3-15). - 2.
-Make sure the CPU is in Stop mode. - In Logic Developer-PLC software, go to the Project tab of the Navigator, right click the Target node, and choose Download to PLC. - In the Download to PLC dialog box, select the items to download and click OK.
+Before you can use an Ethernet Interface to store the hardware configuration to the PACSystems, you must first set the IP address in the Ethernet Interface either by using the Set Temporary IP Address utility (see page 3-17) or by downloading a hardware configuration through a serial connection.

+- 1. In the programmer software, go to the Project tab of the Navigator, right click the Target, and choose Go Online. - Right click the Target and choose Online Commands, Set Programmer Mode.
+Make sure the CPU is in Stop mode. - 3.
+Right click the Target node, and choose Download to Controller. - 4.
+In the Download to Controller dialog box, select the items to download and click OK.